herbie-fp/odyssey/doc/adding_a_component.md

 # Adding Component To Odyssey Documentation

+## Creating a branch
+To avoid breaking functionality on the main branch, it is best practice to develop on a separate branch, ideally named something descriptive (the name of your component is a good choice for this).

 ## Creating the new component file
 The standard naming scheme for components is as follows: